irgroup-classrooms/dis08-2021/assignments.md

 * First line has to be `#!/bin/bash`
 * Each line contains a command to solve one of the tasks above OR A PART OF THE TASK.
 Although preferred, you DO NOT have to solvve the tasks in one line!
-* We want to see one commit in GitHub per solution!
+* We want to see one commit in GitHub per solution! (for clarification: JUST one, not one per sub task)

 Additionally, create a text file `exercise04.md` and comment on each solution.
 To do that,